 3. Appropriating faith.
 There is much energy wasted in asking for the fullness of the Spirit, which ought to be expended in simply receiving.
 Believing is appropriating the general promises, and making them your own by asserting your right to them in the name of Jesus.
 The Comforter is already sent.
-Make room for him in your heart by a thorough consecration to Christ. trust is the only door through which God can come into his temple, your heart.
-He cannot enter through your senses, because he is a Spirit; nor through your reason, because it grasps only relations and not realities.
-Your faith alone can touch God, and unvail him to your spiritual perceptions.
-Then, and then only, does he really become your God.
+Make room for Him in your heart by a thorough consecration to Christ.
+Simple trust is the only door through which God can come into His temple, your heart.
+He cannot enter through your senses, because He is a Spirit; nor through your reason, because it grasps only relations and not realities.
+Your faith alone can touch God, and unveil Him to your spiritual perceptions.
+Then, and then only, does He really become your God.

 In this intuitive knowledge of God and of Christ is eternal life.
-John xvii, 3.
+"And this is life eternal, that they might know Thee the only true God, and Jesus Christ, whom Thou hast sent" (John xvii.
+3).
 Hence St. Paul says: "I count all things but loss for the excellency of the knowledge of Christ Jesus, my Lord."
-Charles Wesley is right in his estimate of the comparative worthlessness of all mere intellectual treasures:-.
+Charles Wesley is right in his estimate of the comparative worthlessness of all mere intellectual treasures: --

-"Other knowledge I disdain;

-'Tis all but vanity;

-Christ, the Lamb of God was slain-

-He tasted death FOR ME."
+"Other knowledge I disdain; 'Tis all but vanity; Christ, the Lamb of God was slain --He tasted death FOR ME."

 There is a time when prayer should give place to faith.
-Jesus said to the nobleman,

-"Go, thy son liveth."
+Jesus said to the nobleman, "Go, thy son liveth."
 Continued prayer to Jesus to come down to Capernaum and heal the son, or to give a token that he would be healed, was now an impertinence and an act of disrespect to our Lord.
-There was only one honorable course-trust instead of repeated petition.
+There was only one honorable course -- trust instead of repeated petition.
 The nobleman trusted when he had received the promise.
-Much more should believers trust for the abiding Comforter, seeing that they have the promise of the Father, actually fulfilled in the Holy Ghost, urged upon their acceptance.
-All they are required to do is to receive him, to take the water of life freely; not to pump, nor to draw with buckets.
+Much more should believers trust for the abiding Comforter, seeing that they have the promise of the Father, actually fulfilled in the Holy Spirit, urged upon their acceptance.
+All they are required to do is to receive Him, to take the water of life freely; not to pump, nor to draw with buckets.
 It is a fountain full and overflowing.
 It is the duty of the Jew not to pray for the Messiah to come, but to recognize the Nazarene.
-It is the duty of the Christian, not to pray for the accomplished outpouring of the Spirit, but to accept the pentecostal gift, and thus honor the third Person of the Trinity, who has already inaugurated his dispensation.
+It is the duty of the Christian, not to pray for the accomplished outpouring of the Spirit, but to accept the pentecostal gift, and thus honour the third Person of the Trinity, who has already inaugurated His dispensation.